Tiwa people: Population

 Tiwa population in India is 371,000 approx. (2011 census).
 But according to the 2001 Census reports 161,000 approx. "Tiwas/Lalungs"; this figure comprises only the Plains Tiwas.
 As they became a Scheduled Tribe after the 2001 Census, the Hill Tiwas were not taken into account.
-Their population may be estimated at around 10,000 approx. The total number of Tiwa speakers amounts only to 34, 800 approx. (2011 Census).
+Their population may be estimated at 10,000 approx. The total number of Tiwa speakers amounts only to 34,800 approx. (2011 Census).

 Tiwa Autonomous Council (Tiwashong)

-Tiwa people have an autonomous council consisting of 36 seats for their special representation in Assam.
+Tiwa people have an autonomous council consisting of 36 seats for their special representation in Assam called the Tiwa Autonomous Council.
 The last election was held in 2020.